 - Stalking: Someone who "willfully, maliciously, and repeatedly follows, harasses, or cyberstalks another person commits the offense of 'stalking.' " If "a credible threat" is made, the alleged stalker may be charged with aggravated stalking, a third-degree felony (F.S.
 794.048).

-Injunction for Protection
+Injunction for Protection in Miami, FL

 In Florida, when one family or household member is abused by another family or household member, the alleged victim may seek an "injunction for protection" from a court.
 By law, a protective order, also known as a restraining order, can be implemented in cases of domestic violence, repeat violence, sexual violence, dating violence, and stalking.